Appendices

 POLICIES AND PROCEDURES GOVERNING STUDENT ORGANIZATIONS

-Trinity Law School supports the Student Bar Association and other registered student organizations in activities that promote career development, academic success, professional networking, and Christian discipleship.
+Trinity Law School supports registered student organizations in activities that promote career development, academic success, professional networking, and Christian discipleship.

 How to Register a Student Organization

-1. Obtain Student Organization Registration Form from the Dean's Office.
+1. Obtain a Student Organization Registration Form from the Registrar's Office.

 Requirements of Registered Student Organizations